bogpetre/geometry_vs_topography/README.md

 macros/run_subj_hcp_msmall_grayord_spm_bsc.sh
 ```

-Noe that this also uses a scratch directory, but not for nipype pipelines, and these
+Note that this also uses a scratch directory, but not for nipype pipelines, and these
 are not likely to be very informative.
 You can use a modification to retain these if you like,
 just as you did by commenting out the trap and redirecting scratch in the
 macros/run_subj_hcp_msmall_grayord_spm.sh scripts however a more useful approach may be to